 Objects mean the objects of the Association as specified in clause 5.

+PBA means the Physiotherapy Board of Australia.

 President means a person appointed or elected as president of the Association under clause 26.

+President Elect means a person that is appointed as a president elect of the Association pursuant to the terms of clause 28.

-Regulations mean the Association’s regulations as created and amended from time to time in accordance with clause 61.
+Regulations mean the Association’s regulations as created and amended from time to time in accordance with clause 63.

 Secretary means the person appointed as the secretary of the Association in accordance with this Constitution and includes any assistant or acting secretary.